How to Remove MyWebSearch (Uninstall Guide)

 After uninstalling the software, you should make sure it's completely gone.
 There are a few extra steps you can take in order to make sure you've totally removed MyWebSearch from your computer.

-MyWebSearch can be pesky!
-It doesn't always want to fully uninstall when you tell your computer to get rid of it.
+MyWebSearch doesn't always fully uninstall when you tell your computer to get rid of it.
 Because of this, you'll have to manually remove the remaining parts of the program.

 Hit the Windows Key + R on your keyboard and the "Run" window will pop up.
 In this window, you'll want to type the following: c://